Alderney roundabout

 Alderney roundabout is a multi lane roundabout with no road markings on the roundabout itself.
 Depending on which exit we want to take and what lane we select depends on the position we take up on the roundabout.
 Looking at the approach road in the top right of this picture, we can see by the arrows on the road, that the right & middle lane instructs us to turn right (2nd exit) the left lane tells us to go straight ahead.

-Here's a photo of the drivers view on approach.
+Here's a photo of the drivers view on approach from the north.
 Road markings can sometimes be faded, so we might need to look a little harder to spot them.

-The picture below illustrates the routes through this roundabout.
+The picture below illustrates the routes through this roundabout when approaching from the north.

 If we are turning right (second exit) and choose the right hand lane (green route), we can use the left kerb of the roundabout to ensure our road position is correct, as we have chosen the right lane, when we exit, we must exit into the right lane and then move back to the left lane when it is safe.